 Write a three-sentence response to each question or point you need to address as a springboard for your writing.

-Edit the essay: check for grammar and format errors and that the tone suits the application.
+Edit the essay.
+Check for grammar and format errors, and ensure that the tone suits the application.

-Ask someone you trust to review it, i.e. a faculty member or a member of the professional community.
+Ask someone you trust to review your personal statement, like a faculty member or a member of the professional community.